 No. The Office of Human Resources retirement team calculates vesting dates.

 Will I get credit toward vesting if I worked here before?
 If so, do I need to take any steps to get that credit?

 Yes.
-Please be sure to note that you were previously employed by CMU or contact the HR Service Center to have that information updated.
+Please be sure to note that you were previously employed by CMU or contact HR Services to have that information updated.